Urbino, Italy

 Coached by teachers who have won Pulitzer Prizes and other top journalism awards, students in both sections will work on skills critical for successful journalism, including the basics of reporting and telling compelling stories, through both words and images.
 Students will learn how to navigate as professional journalists in a foreign culture by working with interpreters and crafting ready-to-publish features and news stories.

-Students will sign up for 3 credits from our partner university, Jamestown University.
-(James Madison University and Iowa State University students will sign up for credit through their universities).
+Students can sign up for 3 credits from our partner university, University of Jamestown.
 Credits are transferable and may be accepted for journalism elective credit by your college or university.
+An optional six(6) transferable academic credits are available for students who continue on to The Siena Project, The Cagli Project, or the The Urbino International PR Project.

 Travel Opportunities